jbianchi81/pydrodelta/doc/node_variable.md

   time_support : Union[datetime,dict,int,str] = None
   Time support of the observations .
 The time interval that the observation is representative of.

-  adjust_from : AdjustFrom = None
+  adjust_from : AdjustFromDict = None
   Adjust configuration. 'truth' and 'sim' are the indexes of the .series to be used for the linear regression adjustment.

-  linear_combination : LinearCombination = None
+  linear_combination : LinearCombinationDict = None
   Linear combination configuration. 'intercept' is the additive term (bias) and the 'coefficients' are the ordered coefficients for each series (independent variables)

   interpolation_limit : Union[timedelta,dict,float] = None